cosmos/cosmos/README.md

 #### Interledger Protocol

-The Interledger Protocol (ILP) is a suite of protocols that might be described as a generalization of the Lightning Network for all ledgers, including blockchain and centralized ledgers.
+The Interledger protocol is not strictly a scalability solution.
+It provides an adhoc interoperation between different ledger systems through a loosely coupled bilateral relationship network.
 Like the Lightning Network, the purpose of ILP is to facilitate payments, but it specifically focuses on payments across disparate ledger types, and extends the atomic transaction mechanism to include not only hash-locks, but also a quroum of notaries (called the Universal Transport Protocol).
 The latter mechanism for enforcing atomicity in